Light Logo

 How Kanvie Approaches This

-Kanvie offers two complementary options:
+The Kanvie app offers two complementary settings:

 1. You control your biological sex input